owainhunt/CV/Readme.md

 >Self-initiated project to develop a web-based application to simplify a significant amount of Catering administration work.
 Presenting proposal to Head of Catering team; working with Head of Catering team and Catering teams at trial branches to determine requirements for system; training trial branch teams; tailoring system according to feedback from users.
 Working individually to design, develop and complete the system within agreed time constraints.

 ###John Lewis Sheffield
-**Various Positions** July 2002-Present (Except April-August '03, May-August '09, June-August '11 & March '12)
+**Various Positions** 2002-Present (Except dates covered by other positions as detailed)
+>**Systems Support & Training Partner** (Sept '12-Jan '13): Overseeing and maintaining branch systems to ensure continued operation.
+Working with selling departments to train staff on all aspects of systems operation, and handles any issues that arise.
+Liaise with Head Office teams on systems issues and new technology rollouts.
+>**Changework Coordinator** (Sept-Oct '12): Gathering requests from selling department managers for maintenance and fixture moves, planning and coordinating delivery of work with Maintenance and Visual Merchandising teams.
+Updating CAD floor plans to ensure accuracy.
+>**EHT Selling Partner** (Oct-Dec '10): Establishing customer requirements, suggesting products and closing sales; ensuring high merchandising standards; actively coaching colleagues on areas of stock selection; offering suggestions for improving department results.
+>**Gift List Advisor** (May '10-Oct '10): Responsible for improving communication across department and streamlining working methods.
+Registering and working with customers throughout lists, handling queries and solving any problems; working with other departments to source items; promoting JL Financial Services.
->**Front-of-House Team Leader & Catering Assistant** (Except dates shown below): Working with other Team Leaders and management team to implement department business plan.
+>**Front-of-House Team Leader & Catering Assistant** (All other periods): Working with other Team Leaders and management team to implement department business plan.
 Systems trainer and SST liaison.
 Responsible for staff training and development; monitoring department performance; team supervision and resource planning; management of staffing budgets; providing outstanding customer service; large proportion of department's administrative work; maintaining compliance with relevant legislation; maintaining ticketing and merchandising standards.
->**Gift List Advisor** (May 2010-October 2010): Responsible for improving communication across department and streamlining working methods.
-Registering and working with customers throughout lists, handling queries and solving any problems; working with other departments to source items; promoting JL Financial Services.
->**EHT Selling Partner** (October-December 2010): Establishing customer requirements, suggesting products and closing sales; ensuring high merchandising standards; actively coaching colleagues on areas of stock selection; offering suggestions for improving department results.

 ##Interests
 >**Music** Previously long-term member of local orchestra; leader of the percussion section for six years, responsible for teaching and coaching the other players of the section.
 Continues to play recreationally.